zchen12wpi/curate_nd/architecture/Goals.md

 	- making changes to one or more records as a batch process
 	- OPTIONAL: making changes to two or more of records through the web interface
 - Allow “gated” deposit for some material e.g. undergraduate projects need to have a faculty sponsor in order to deposit their work
+- Patrons will have the _option_ to request that a self-deposit item be included in an _existing_ collection.
+	- Whether to include a self-deposit item in a collection is a decision made by library staff during metadata review.

 ### Collaboration
 - Grant access to: